range42/.github/profile/README.md

 ## Contributing

 This is a collaborative initiative, developed for applied security training, community integration, and internal capability building.
-We use centralized community health files in [range42-community-health](https://github.com/Range42/range42-community-health).
+We use centralized community health files in [Range42 community health](https://github.com/range42/.github/community).

 ---